kgwinnup/go-yara/README.md

 UTF16LE.
 Go-yara will transform the UTF8 pattern into UTF16 and fully support any Unicode characters.

+## Byte patterns and wildcards

+In C Yara, you can specify wildcard byte matches with the ? char and th ? can be on either side of the defined byte.
+In Go-yara, the ? char, regardless of its position, will treat the entire byte as a wild card byte.

 # Example

 see the `cmd/main.go` for a full example